scjgit/Email/README.md

 5. execute ```gulp web``` or ``` node myServer.js``
 6. Access : http://localhost:3000/

+Note:
+1. Update the email info in the config file for sending mails.

 You can configure OAuth2 with NodeMailer to use it with Gmail, or you can follow these steps https://www.google.com/settings/security/lesssecureapps (not recommended) or you can change to another email priveder (Hotmail, Yahoo,etc).
 But the problem can't be solved as it is.